-Ana* was at risk and vulnerable to trafficking.
-But before she could take a job that was “too good to be true”, she was introduced to 10ThousandWindows.
+Ana was vulnerable to trafficking.
+But before she could be exploited, she was introduced to 10ThousandWindows.

 Like many women in the Philippines, Ana* married young and was forced to leave high school early to help support her family.
 But she found herself struggling to find work that would pay the bills.